Eligibility Requirements

 When does the program end?

-Our In-Person Fellowships typically last 12 months.
-Our Blended Fellowships typically last 14 months.
-In rare cases related to certain Atlas Corps Special Initiatives, Fellows may do a six-month Fellowship.
+Our Blended Fellowships typically last 124 months.
 Fellows and Host Organizations may choose to extend the Fellowship, up to a total U.S.-based Fellowship length of 18 months.
 Fellows must return to their home countries immediately after the program ends.

 Fellows are expected to serve at their Host Organization full-time, or an average of 40 hours per week.
 They could also have approximately 1-2 hours of study and/or participation related to the Atlas Corps Global Leadership Lab per week outside of business hours.